-Updates listed from recent Sept publication. responsibility.
-Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centered.
-This means that they should consider, at all times, what is in the best interests of the child.
+Sept publication.
+DSL has overall responsibilities for Online safety.
+Filtering and monitoring on all college devices.
+Organisations using colleges premises - Follow own safeguarding procedures.
+Marriage age change.
+Appropriate staff training inline with role.
 Education and Training (Welfare of Children) Act 2021 (which amends the Education Act 2002) Imposes safeguarding duties on 16 to 19 further education establishments ensuring that safeguarding responsibilities are understood and prohibiting funding being given if safeguarding requirements not complied with Online Safety Bill 2022 A Bill to make provision for and in connection with the regulation by OFCOM of certain internet services; for and in connection with communications offences; and for connected purposes.